mckayERP/CondorDownloader/README.md

 ## Flight Plan
 If you select the "Download Flight Plan", it will be downloaded to the Flight Tracks folder for the compatible version of Condor.
-The file will be copied twice, with the task code as a prefix on one and a suffix on the other.
+The file will be copied twice, with the task code used as a prefix on one and as a suffix on the other.
 This makes it easier to find the task when running Condor.

 ## Flight Tracks
-You can choose to download the flight tracks of the best performances (results) by entering a number in text box "Number of ghost tracks to download"  If you enter zero, no flight tracks will be downloaded.
+You can choose to download the flight tracks of the best performances (results) by entering a number in the text box labeled "Number of ghost tracks to download".
+If you enter zero, no flight tracks will be downloaded.

 Only the top results are downloaded.
 If the task was used in a competition, you can